Your personal auto policy

 Commercial auto is not just liability — here's every coverage component and what each protects.

 Pays for bodily injury and property damage you cause to others in a business vehicle accident.
-Commercial limits are typically $1M CSL — far above personal auto minimums.
+Commercial limits are typically $1M CSL — far above California minimums.

 Pays to repair or replace your vehicle after a collision — regardless of fault.
 Required by most lenders and lessors on financed or leased business vehicles.